neonevm/neon-evm.docs/docs/governance/governance_ui.md

 ### Monitoring the status of the submitted proposal
 The page [Governance Proposals](https://governance.neon-labs.org) contains the list of all proposals with their brief information, including their names, identifiers, and current states.
 Authors have the opportunity to track the status of their proposals to monitor the voting processes.
 To get up-to-date information about the proposal, click on its status field.

-The following figure shows the page containing detailed information about a proposal with the status `Voting`.
+As an example, the following figure shows the page containing detailed information about the "Execute new proposal" with the status `Voting`.

 <div class='neon-img-width-600' style={{textAlign: 'center'}}>